RebelToolbox/RebelDocumentation/contributing/index.rst

 Writing documentation
 ---------------------

-We always need help to improve the documentation, be it the class reference or the manual.
+We always need help to improve the documentation, be it the API documentation or the manual.
 Below, you can find our content and writing guidelines and concrete guides to make changes to the documentation.

 Guidelines